neatgenes/subscription_configure/README.md

 Enable repository subscriptions
 - Here's where the repos.txt file comes into play.
 This will run a for loop to enable all your repos again.
 These will be the repos you were subscribed to initially.

-Check you enabled repository subscriptions
+Check your enabled repository subscriptions
 - This will run subscription-manager repos --list-enabled and provide you with the output

 Check your "repos.txt" file content